 Pike Place Market is definitely a sight to see.
-Especially when you get the opportunity to see the fish throwing in action (which we are sad that we missed this in each of the three times we went by there).
+Especially when you get the opportunity to see the fish throwing in action (which we are disappointed that we missed this in each of the three times we went by there).
 Walk throughout the market to see the fresh seafood and produce, plus other goods for sale.
 The stop here also gave the kids a peek into the fishing industry that is so important to that area.

 There are a few other fun stops to make in the Pike Place Market area:

 The Gum Wall

-When you see Rachel the Piggy Bank (you’ll know when you see her – she stands right in the corner of Pike Place and Pike Street), take the nearby stairway down to the alley.
-Right around the corner you’ll immediately see walls covered with ABC (Already-Been-Chewed) gum and smell the lingering fruity scents of all the gum.
+When you see Rachel the Piggy Bank (you’ll know when you see her – she stands right on the corner of Pike Place and Pike Street), take the nearby stairway down to the alley.
+Right around the corner, you’ll immediately see walls covered with ABC (Already-Been-Chewed) gum and smell the lingering fruity scents of all the gum.
 It’s as gross as it is kind of cool to see, but the kids made their own contribution to the wall anyway.

 Find it: 1912 Pike Pl, Seattle, WA 98101

 It took us TWO tries to get this one right.
-We knew this was here, but didn’t make a note of exactly where before we left.
+We knew this was here but didn’t note precisely where before we left.
 I searched for details with my iPhone in hand while we were on the go.
 The first results from the “original Starbucks” Google search all pointed to 1st and Pike, about a block from the Public Market.
 But when we stepped through the doors, we were honestly a little disappointed.
 It really didn’t look any different from all the other Starbucks.

-The next day we were strolling along Pike Street and looked up to see a Starbucks that actually looked different – even from the outside.
+As we were strolling along Pike Street the next day, we looked up to see a Starbucks.
+One that actually looked different – even from the outside.
 That was the original Starbucks!
 If you go, make a note to visit the Pike Street location, not 1st and Pike!
 No food is sold at this location, only beverages, and location-exclusive merchandise.